acarril/acarril.github.io/_research/teacher-quality.md

 ## Predicting "bad" teachers

 Can we accurately predict "bad" teachers using only pre-college information?
-Using University entry-exam math scores and high-school GPA we can predict if a future teacher will fall into the lowest quartile of the teacher evaluation distribution.
+Using University entry-exam math scores and high-school GPA, we predict if a future teacher will fall into the lowest quartile of the teacher evaluation distribution.

 ![](/assets/plots/teacher-quality_prediction-contour-math-gpa.png)